sinclairzx81/three-instanced-mesh/readme.md

 # three-instanced-mesh

-A reference project enabling geometry instancing for threejs' materials.
+A reference project enabling geometry instancing for threejs' MeshStandardMaterial.

 ```typescript
 import * as THREE from 'three'